InfuseAI/primehub-site/docs/design/model-deployment.md

 - Test the custom pre-packaged image along with a model file locally
 - Push the image to docker registry
 - In primehub, create a model deployment
-- Set the **custom pre-packaged image** as the model image, set the model URI accordingly.
+- Set the **custom pre-packaged image** as the model image, set the model URI accordingly
 - Wait until the deployment is ready
-- Use `curl` to test against the model deployment endpoint.
+- Use `curl` to test against the model deployment endpoint

 Update a deployment
 - Select a deployment